itssamuelrowe/zen-website/content/docs/classes-and-objects.md

 ```

 You can declare fields like any other variable.
 You can optionally specify
-*modifiers*.
+modifiers.
 The modifiers tell the compiler additional characteristics of the
 field such as visibility, mutability, etc.

 Basically, there are four modifiers you can use when you declare a field.